 PROGRAMS BY REQUEST

 These environmental education programs, offered both on and off park district property, correlate with state and national learning standards.
 We focus on preschool through grade 5, but programs can be customized.
-Browse our current Educational Services Brochure here or contact Heidi Vasel for more information.
+Browse our current Nature Connections booklet or contact Chelsea Prahl for more information.
 Each spring, teachers receive an educational services brochure for the next school year.
-Click for Naturalist in the Classroom Request Form or School Tours Request Form.
+Click to fill out a Naturalist in the Classroom Request Form or School Tours Request Form.

 Traveling Naturalist Programs and Special Tours

 These programs, offered both on and off park district property, are available for local scouts, clubs, churches, community groups, senior centers and more.
 Audience age may vary from preschoolers to senior citizens.
-Learn more about these programs in the Nature Connections brochure.
+Learn more about these programs in the Anita Purves Nature Center brochure and the Preschool Programs By Request flyer.

 Nature Discovery Packs